KennyPeanuts/transparency_model/analysis/code/comp_of_TD_predTD_medianKD-TD.md

-# Comparison of the measured TD, the predicted TD from the Kd, Julian, Area Model, and the predicted TD using the median KD in the model.
+# Comparison of TD predicted from median Kd, estimated Kd from DOC and with warming

 ## Introduction

-These code are mainly to redraw figure 8 for the boondoggle ms.  I am adding the predicted TD if the median Kd is used in the model
+This code is modified from the code used to draw figure 8 in the original boondoggle ms with the model.
+These analysis is to compare the predicted TD using various constant Kd values to the observed values.

 ### Load data

-    getwd()
-    [1] "/Volumes/NO NAME/working_files/current_research/boondoggle/inland_waters_submission/revisions/revision_analysis"

     load("./data/boondoggle")
     load("./data/GTH91.case.ms")